 The program aims to assist these landowners in maintaining their forestland in a productive and healthy condition for both present and future users by following a multiple use philosophy.
-This is accomplished by providing technical and financial support from the government to assist in management planning.
+This is accomplished by providing technical and financial support from state forestry agencies and other partners to assist in management planning.
 The program brings public and/or private natural resource professionals together with landowners to develop and implement forest stewardship plans.
 By helping professional foresters to reach NIPFs, the US Forest Service strives to increase the use of sound forest practices, thereby improving the forestry image as a whole.

 The creation of the Forest Stewardship Council was prompted by the United Nations Conference on Environment and Development of 1992, known as the "Rio Earth Summit".
 This conference was convened to address global issues such as climate change, land use change, and present and potential effects of development on the environment.
 The world’s most influential government leaders, policy makers, non-government organizations, and industrial representatives attended.
 This was the first time that international forestry issues were discussed internationally at such a large scale.